SkyPark Infinity Pool at Marina Bay Sands Hotel

 Raffles Hotel Singapore

 It should be worth the wait though, a major refurb is underway which promises to keep the old world glamour while adding modern amenities and tech.
 One big change is that the spectacular lobby which was previously only accessible to hotel residents will become a new lounge area where afternoon tea will be served to non guests.
 Restaurants overseen by the much Michelin starred Anne Sophie Pic and Alain Ducasse are also opening.
+[UPDATE: click on First Look at the New Look Raffles Singapore at end of post.]

 The Fullerton Hotel